pzxie/wohoox/packages/wohoox-react/README.md

 #### Return value of combineStores

-- `store`, a collection of multiple `store` objects, such as { AStoreName: AStore, BStoreName: BStore, CStoreName: CStore }
+- `store`, a collection of multiple store objects, such as `{ AStoreName: AStore, BStoreName: BStore, CStoreName: CStore }` It can be used anywhere, but **it cannot make the component re-render**

-- `actions`, a collection of `action` objects of multiple `store`, such as { AStoreName: AStore.actions, BStoreName: BStore.actions, CStoreName: CStore.actions }
+- `actions`, a collection of action objects of multiple `store`, such as `{ AStoreName: AStore.actions, BStoreName: BStore.actions, CStoreName: CStore.actions }`

-- `useStore` is a hook used to obtain `state` and `action` in functional components. **Using `useStore`, functional components can re-render the component based on state changes**
+- `useStore` is a hook used to obtain `state` and `action` in functional components. **It can make the component re-render**

   - **Parameters**
     - storeName, required
     - getStateFn, optional, `(s) => any`
   - **Return:** The state and actions of the store whose name is `storeName`
     - `state`, the value is determined according to the parameters.
 If `getStateFn` is not passed, it is the entire state of the selected store.
-If a function is passed, it is the value returned by the function.
+If a function is passed, it is the value returned by the function
     - `actions`, the actions of the selected store

-- `useWohooxState` is a hook used to obtain `state` in functional components. **Using `useWohooxState`, functional components can re-render the component based on state changes**
+- `useWohooxState` is a hook used to obtain `state` in functional components. **It can make the component re-render**
   - **Parameters**
     - storeName, required
     - getStateFn, optional, `(s) => any`
   - **Returns:** The value is determined based on the parameters.
 If `getStateFn` is not passed, it is the entire state of the selected store.
-If a function is passed, it is the value returned by the function.
+If a function is passed, it is the value returned by the function

 #### How to use combineStores